Western allies have little chance of influencing Libya

 Speaking at a news conference in Brussels, he said there were "some considerations as to how the security situation will impact on any possible NATO assistance", but did not elaborate.

-Britain's Ministry of Defence said training would begin once planning had been finalised and Libya had selected recruits.
+Britain's Ministry of Defence said training would begin once planning had been finalized and Libya had selected recruits.
 "We anticipate that this will be early next year," a spokesman said.

 A U.S. defence official said talks were still in the planning phase with no final decisions made.
 The intent would be to provide military training outside Libya, rather than to send large numbers of trainers to work inside the country.